-Capacity 10+ components (Sensors, Filters, BGP Connectors)
+Capacity <10 components (Sensors, Filters, BGP Connectors)

 Architecture 64-bit x86

 СРИ 1x 2.4 GHz quad-core Xeon

-RAM 1 x 4 GB
+RAM 1 x 8 GB

 NICs 1 x Fast Ethernet for management

 HDDs 2 x 7200 RPM HDD (SSD highly recommended), RAID 1, 350 GB

 The Console server stores the database and centralizes all operational logs, graphs and IP accounting data.

-Its performance is determined by its settings, as well as the performance of the I/O and the performance of the applications it relies on: MySQL/MariaDB, Apache HTTPD and PHP.
+Its performance is determined by its configuration, the performance of the I/O and the performance of the applications it relies on: MySQL/MariaDB, Apache HTTPD and PHP.

-To access the web interface, use one of the following web browsers: Google Chrome, Firefox 3.5 or later, Safari 3.0 or later, Internet Explorer 8 or later.
+To access the web interface, use one of the following web browsers: Google Chrome 64+, Firefox 52+, Safari 10+, Microsoft Edge 12+, Opera 43+.
 JavaScript and cookies must be enabled.
 Java and Adobe Flash are not required.
 For the contextual help you may need to install Adobe PDF Reader.

-For the best experience use Google Chrome and a 1280x1024 or higher resolution display.
+For the best experience, we recommend using Google Chrome and a 1280x1024 or higher resolution display.